rgknp/AIDayLabs/lab01.3_customvision02/0_README.md

 ### Step 2: Add code to get and manage the training key

-On Line 127, create a method GetTrainingKey with two parameters of trainingKey with a data type of string, and a second parameter of args with the data type of string, using the value from the trainingkey variable.
+On Line 127, create a method `GetTrainingKey` with two parameters of `trainingKey` with a data type of string, and a second parameter of args with the data type of string, using the value from the trainingkey variable.
 The code can include control of flow logic to either use the key if it already defined, or to prompt for the key should it be missing.
-Add the following code at the bootom of the cs file, underneath the } that is third from the bottom from the file.
+Add the following code at the bottom of the cs file, underneath the } that is third from the bottom from the file.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~